-SEC's Proposed Rule on Climate-Related Disclosures for Investors: Fact Sheet
+Energy and Climate SEC's Proposed Rule on Climate-Related Disclosures for Investors: Fact Sheet

 On March 21, 2022, the U.S. Securities and Exchange Commission (SEC) released its proposed rule, "The Enhancement and Standardization of Climate-Related Disclosures for Investors."
-The SEC's proposal is one of the Biden administration's key policies to combat the climate crisis.
+[Read the SEC's fact sheet.]
+The SEC's proposal has been called one of the Biden administration's key policies to combat the climate crisis.

 The proposed rule has no immediate effect.
-It kicked off a public comment period that generated the most stakeholder responses ever to an SEC-proposed regulation.
+It kicked off a public comment period in that generated the most stakeholder responses ever to an SEC-proposed regulation.

-When finalized, the rule will impose the first-ever federal requirements on companies, funds, and lenders registered with the SEC to report, measure, and quantify for investors "material" risks related to climate change in Form 10-K and other filings.
+If finalized, the proposal would become the first-ever rule requiring all companies, funds, and lenders registered with the SEC to report, measure, and quantify material risks related to climate change in their periodic filings (such as Form 10-K).